What the Hell Happened to Matthew Broderick?

 broderick - tower heist

-In 2011, Broderick returned to the big screen in Brett Ratner’s crime comedy, Tower Heist.
+Next, Broderick had a supporting role in Brett Ratner’s crime comedy, Tower Heist.

 So, what the hell happened?